-dsgrid: Demand-Side Grid Model
+dsgrid: Demand-Side Grid Toolkit

 The primary purpose of dsgrid is to create comprehensive electricity load data sets at high temporal, geographic, sectoral, and end-use resolution.
 These data sets enable detailed analyses of current patterns and future projections of end-use loads.

 Electrical load forecasting has been at the heart of utility planning for decades, but typical top-down approaches do not provide the granularity in time, geography, end use, and technology that is needed to explore the potential impact of technological shifts.
 For example, many studies of future grid systems employ relatively simple scaling of historical loads, placing more emphasis on supply-side resources such as generation and transmission that are fewer in number and are better understood in terms of cost and performance as compared to demand-side resources.

 The dsgrid platform fills these gaps with a bottom-up methodology that allows analysis of "what if" scenarios of future electricity load.
 It leverages multiple detailed sectoral energy models to provide hourly time series of load by subsector, end use, and U.S. county.
 Each dsgrid data set typically covers a full year, which either represents a historical year or a future model-year scenario.

 Although dsgrid currently emphasizes electricity load data, its component sector models and methods for residential buildings, commercial buildings, and industry provide information on other fuel use, including natural gas.
 The data sets can be leveraged to support analysis of numerous demand-side technology-driven changes, such as energy efficiency, electrification, and operational flexibility (i.e., demand response).
 The electricity use data are time-synchronized with solar and wind data sets and are thus suitable for use in power systems analysis.